 Preservation of houses in this area started with the Center for Nonviolent Social Change and continues with the Park Services.
 A good example of this is an Apartment house next to the King House.
 Once boarded up, falling down, and condemned, it was rebuilt and now has a new life as a King Era (1920-1940s) apartment block.

-One house still sits empty and looks like it is ready for it’s overhaul… it’s out of place amongst the well kept buildings and gardens.
-It seems that it is ready for its new and prestigious role as ambassador for Sweet Auburn.
+One house still sits empty and looks like it is ready for its overhaul… it’s out of place amongst the well-kept buildings and gardens.
+It seems that it is ready for its new and prestigious role as an ambassador for Sweet Auburn.